About Our Worship

 The benediction is a pronouncement of blessing.
 In the benediction, God, through the mouth of the minister, pronounces His blessing on the congregation.
 This practice dates back to the Old Testament where it was pronounced by the priests.
 After the morning service, the benediction is normally taken from Num 6: 24-26 (the “Aaronic” benediction).
 After the evening service, the benediction is normally taken from 2 Cor 13: 14 (the “Pauline” or “Apostolic” benediction).

 The doxology is a short song of praise to God.
 As such, it is an appropriate way to end the worship service.

 A Few Other Things You Might Want to Know

-We use the Authorized (KJV) version of the Scriptures
+We use the New Kings James Version (NKJV) of the Scriptures

 We celebrate the Lord’s Supper (Communion) every three months.

 We believe that since baptism is a sign and seal of God’s covenant of grace, infants of believers ought to be baptized.